yumoshu/rlhf-data-agent-full/README.md

 ### Using Ollama (Free Local Models)

+WARNING: Does not work with streamlit, only locally hosted.

 1. Install Ollama: https://ollama.ai
 2. Start the server: `ollama serve`
 3. Pull a model: `ollama pull llama3.2` or `ollama pull codellama`